connellw/ConnellwBlog/_drafts/drawing-boxes.md

 ![Boxes and Arrows](/images/diagrams/boxes-and-arrows.png)

-But circular references are quite common in functional programming.
-Mutual recursion is common when parsing expressions or grammar.
+There are a few exceptions to this rule.
+Circular references are quite common in functional programming, such as mutual recursion when parsing expressions or grammar.
 But generally, the higher up the architectural levels you go, the more it is considered an anti-pattern.
 The bigger those boxes are, the more you'll want to reduce coupling.

-The compiler will error if two projects reference each other.
-It's possible for classes to reference each other, but usually code quality tools will flag it as a code smell.
+- While it's possible for classes to reference each other, usually code quality tools will flag that as a code smell.
+- With class libraries, the compiler will error if two reference each other.
+- With microservices, this is a sign of a **distributed monolith**.

 ## Inverting the Control